haaakez/fractal-audio-viz/README.md

 ```

 for a deep Mandelbrot render, replace that short pair with the full decimal
 export from your zoom tool.
-The production guard requires at least
+The safety check wants at least
-`ceil(log10(max-zoom)) + 16` fractional decimal places in both coordinates.
+`ceil(log10(max-zoom)) + 16` fractional digits in both coordinates.
+That avoids
-this prevents a short decimal from silently producing a different deep
+silently following a different target because the centre was rounded.
-target. `--allow-underspecified-center` is for exploratory Mandelbrot renders
+`--allow-underspecified-center` is for exploratory Mandelbrot renders.
+The
-only.
-Alternate formulas accept their own presets or exact pairs and remain
+alternate formulas have their own presets and use the Python path at extreme
-limited to the exploratory Python path at extreme depth.
+depth.

 the two-coordinate form is also available for scripts and Kalles exports: